You searched for:

 1. To reach a place after coming from another place.

-2. To be delivered, or brought, to someone or something: "We are waiting for the mail to arrive."
+2. To be delivered, or brought, to someone or something: Mildred was waiting for the mail to arrive.

-3. To begin, or to happen, after a period of time or of waiting: "They were told that they would have to complete the work before winter."
+3. To begin, or to happen, after a period of time or of waiting: The contractors were told that they would have to complete the construction work before winter arrives.

-4. To reach a decision after thinking about or discussing a problem: "How did you decide to write so many pages?"
+4. To reach a decision after thinking about or discussing a problem: Joe was asked how he was able to arrive at a decision to write so many pages.

-6. Etymology: from Old French ariver, "to come to land"; from Vulgar Latin arripare, "to touch the shore"; from Latin ad ripam, "to the shore"; from ad, "to" + ripa, "shore", with an original meaning of "coming ashore after a long voyage".
+7. Etymology: from Old French ariver, "to come to land"; from Latin arripare, "to touch the shore"; from ad ripam, "to the shore"; from ad, "to" + ripa, "shore", with an original meaning of "coming ashore after a long voyage".

-2. To be delivered, or brought, to someone or something: "We are waiting for the mail to arrive."
+2. To be delivered, or brought, to someone or something: Mildred was waiting for the mail to arrive.

-3. To begin, or to happen, after a period of time or of waiting: "They were told that they would have to complete the work before winter."
+3. To begin, or to happen, after a period of time or of waiting: The contractors were told that they would have to complete the construction work before winter arrives.

-4. To reach a decision after thinking about or discussing a problem: "How did you decide to write so many pages?"
+4. To reach a decision after thinking about or discussing a problem: Joe was asked how he was able to arrive at a decision to write so many pages.

-6. Etymology: from Old French ariver, "to come to land"; from Vulgar Latin arripare, "to touch the shore"; from Latin ad ripam, "to the shore"; from ad, "to" + ripa, "shore", with an original meaning of "coming ashore after a long voyage".
+7. Etymology: from Old French ariver, "to come to land"; from Latin arripare, "to touch the shore"; from ad ripam, "to the shore"; from ad, "to" + ripa, "shore", with an original meaning of "coming ashore after a long voyage".

 This entry is located in the following unit: